Jet 727: History

 The route was introduced by Stagecoach Bluebird in partnership with Aberdeen City Council in August 2010.
 On 6 May 2016, a newly purchased fleet of Alexander Dennis Enviro400 double-decker buses began operating the route.
 Previously, the route was operated by single-decker Optare Versas.

 On 30 January 2017, the route was adjusted to serve the newly opened Craibstone Park and Ride facility.
 However, in May 2017 the change was reverted due to passenger feedback.

 On 8 July 2019, 24-hour service was introduced, with an hourly service in the late evening and early morning.
 The service is the first in Aberdeen to operate 24 hours per day.

 In February 2021, the vehicles used on the service were rebranded to reflect the role of the service in transporting people to and from the P&J live, which is being used as a vaccination centre during the COVID-19 pandemic.
 The slogan "from station to vaccination" was added.

 In September 2021, Stagecoach announced that the route would soon be operated using electric buses.
+When these were introduced, the route had lost its JET branding, with the new buses being a mix of the local and electric liveries.